belablotski/belablotski.github.io/content/engineering/thinking-in-systems/index.md

     * Delays can cause instability: Time lags in feedback loops can lead to oscillations, overshoots, and unintended consequences.
 5. Leverage Points: These are places within a system where a small intervention can produce significant and lasting change.
     * Identifying and influencing key points within a system, such as rules, information flows, and paradigms, can have a significant impact on system behavior.

+I highly recommend this book!
+It provides a framework of simple abstractions that will help you understand and predict how systems behave.
+And it's applicable everywhere, even much beyond the software engineering.